BonoboPLC/bonoboplc_wiki/solutions/subscription-lottery.md

 However, there can be fluctuations in the short run.
 Before starting your Lottery, you should create a Prize Trust Fund, equal to your top prize, in case of an unlikely win that cannot be covered by ticket sales.

 It is good budgeting practice, that afer each game, to set the aside the expected payout, even if no prizes are won.
-Therefore, if only 5% of sales receipts are won as prizes in any given draw, contribute the remaining 30% to your Prize Trust Fund to cover any unexpected wins in future draws.
+For example, in a game where you expect 35% of sales receipts to be won as prizes, but only 5% of are in fact won, you should still contribute the remaining 30% to your Prize Trust Fund to cover any unexpected wins in future draws.

-The remaining 65% is used to pay for the operation of the game and to your benefit.
+The remaining percentages are used to pay for the operation of the game and to your benefit.

 ### Can I accept Direct Debit payments for my weekly lottery?